 It was an absolutely amazing programme.
 From the very beginning to the end, everything was completely organised, meaning I didn’t have to worry about anything.
 I always knew there was someone at the other end of the phone throughout my entire trip if I needed them.
 I was really supported.
 I decided to become a Work the World Ambassador so I could encourage other students to have a similar experience to mine, which lasted far beyond the placement itself.

 It involves talking to students at open days, conferences, or any other social events where Work the World is promoting what they do.
 I help explain Work the World’s various destinations, and what other Midwifery students can expect to experience - although I’ve got a better understanding of what Medical and Nursing students get up to now!

 Even if I’m not at conferences and open days, I’ll receive emails from local students - Bradford University for example - and am happy to answer any of their questions.

 What advice would you give to Midwifery students thinking of taking their overseas elective with Work the World?

 I’d recommend lots of mosquito spray!

-On a more serious note, I’d advise to prepare for procedures and events that you wouldn't normally see in the UK - Obstetric emergencies for example.
-These might include high levels of maternal and neo-natal mortality.
-Obviously there’s no way to prepare yourself fully for this - but being aware of it before you leave and building your mental resilience will help lessen the shock.
+On a more serious note, I’d advise preparing for procedures and events that you wouldn't normally see in the UK - Obstetric emergencies for example.
+These might include high levels of maternal and neonatal mortality.
+Obviously, there’s no way to prepare yourself fully for this - but being aware of it before you leave and building your mental resilience will help lessen the shock.

 We offer Midwifery placements across Africa, Latin America and Asia.
 For more information on what you can expect on the wards, what exactly a Village Healthcare Experience is, and where you can go, head to our Midwifery page.